 Men with severe LUTS are usually unwilling to do surgery due to adverse events related to anesthetic risk and sexual side effects.
 WVTT has been used lately with a growing rate to treat men with bothersome BPH symptoms who wish to avoid invasive surgery while preserving sexual function.

 Prostatic urethral lift (PUL) is a minimally invasive therapy that treats BPH by lifting and holding the prostate tissue out of the way, thus clearing the urethral tube for urine passage.
 To achieve this, typically, four implants are placed into the prostate, and no heating, cutting, or removal of the prostate tissue is required.

 In 2015, The National Institute for Health and Care Excellence (UK) conducted an independent review of clinical data on UroLift and made the following recommendation: “The Committee concluded that the UroLift system is effective in relieving symptoms of benign prostatic hyperplasia.
 It noted that the degree of symptom relief outcomes is slightly less than that of TURP or holmium laser enucleation (HOLEP), but it is sufficient and clinically important.”

 To assess the effectiveness of the UroLift System, a randomized, sham-controlled, and blinded study comprising 19 centers (14 in the USA, 3 in Australia, and 2 in Canada) was conducted (2016).
 The upper limit for prostate size was 80 ml.

 Post-operative events reported in the LIFT study: PUL vs. sham

 The following conclusions are the main results of the study analysis:

-- Most adverse events detected in the PUL studies were moderate that typically resolve within two weeks; no large irritative symptoms characteristic to thermal ablation were observed.
+- Most adverse events detected in the PUL studies were moderate that typically resolved within two weeks; no large irritative symptoms characteristic of thermal ablation were observed.